NilFoundation/proof-market-toolchain/gitbook-docs/market/overview.md

 ## Order matching

-In this beta version of the Proof Market, a matching engine matches the orders when the following parameters are met:
+In this beta version of Proof Market, a matching engine matches the orders when the following parameters are met:

 * cost;